If you're reading this, there's a good chance you've been subjected to a trillion iPhone rumours over the past year.

 We're not going into detail about why this is a pretty stupid move, but let the record show that we're not happy.

-10. They'll be in stores on 25 September
+10. They'll be in your hands on 25 September

 Apple also announced an iPhone upgrade programme which lets customers upgrade to a new iPhone every year, from US$32 a month.
 Though obviously only in the US, for the time being at least.
 Booooo.
 Boo, we say.